gaganB2/Quarterly-Report/README.md

 ## 📄 License

-This will be updated soon!
+This project is licensed under the MIT License.